Mojgan Shajarian

-Mojgan Shajarian (مژگان شجریان, born 17 May 1970) is an Iranian-born painter, graphic designer, vocalist, and setar player.
-She is daughter of musician Mohammad-Reza Shajarian.
+Mojgan Shajarian (مژگان شجریان, born 17 May 1970) is an Iranian painter, graphic designer, vocalist, and setar player.
+She is the daughter of musician Mohammad-Reza Shajarian and sister of Iranian singer Homayoun Shajarian.

 Early life and education

 Mojgan Shajarian was born on 17 May 1970 in Tehran.
-She holds a bachelor's degree in painting, and a master's degree in graphic communication from the Islamic Azad University, and also a bachelor's degree in music from the University of the Arts.
+She holds a bachelor's degree in painting and a master's degree in graphic communication from the Islamic Azad University.
+She also has a bachelor's degree in music from the University of the Arts.

-Shajarian is married to Mohammad Ali Rafiei, who was the concert director of Mohammad Reza Shajarian and later Homayoun Shajarian, and has a daughter named Mehr Rafiei and two twin sons named Sam and Sepehr.
+Shajarian is married to Mohammad Ali Rafiei, who was the concert director for Mohammad Reza Shajarian and later Homayoun Shajarian.
+They have a daughter named Mehr Rafiei and twin sons named Sam and Sepehr.